 Mr. Lightstone: Thank you, Mr. Chairman.
-I am glad that is being worked on.
+I am glad that it is being worked on.
 That is very good to hear.
-It is very unfortunate that halfway through the term we have yet to see tangible movement in this area.
+It is very unfortunate that halfway through our term we have yet to see tangible movement in this area.

-As the minister had indicated that the departments are still looking at this, I'm curious to know how many meetings have occurred between these three departments and, if they are having regularly scheduled meetings, how often would they be?
-Lastly, can the minister provide us with a rough estimate as to when we can expect to have an announcement in this area.
+As the minister indicated that the departments are still looking at this, I'm curious to know how many meetings have occurred between these three departments and, if they have regularly scheduled meetings, how often they would be.
+Lastly, can the minister provide us with a rough estimate as to when we can expect to have an announcement in this area?
 Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
 To discuss that item and only that item in detail between the departments, I believe they have met a couple of times.
-In terms of having exactly when we would be able to come up with some tangible to suggest or recommend in terms of revising, adjusting, or changing the allowance, I do not know.
-I am very hopeful that within this fiscal year we would be able to come up with some numbers to work with on that front, Mr. Chairman.
+In terms of having exactly when we would be able to come up with something tangible to suggest or recommend in terms of revising, adjusting, or changing the allowance, I do not know.
+I am very hopeful that within this fiscal year, we would be able to come up with some numbers to work with on that front, Mr. Chairman.
 It is real.

 We need to make some changes and adjustments in terms of being able to help homeowners and people get out of staff and public housing and into their own.
-It becomes very prohibitive, not just cost-prohibitive, but housing availability in the city of Iqaluit, there is less than 6 percent vacancy rate in Iqaluit's rental market.
-Of the leases in Iqaluit, 23 percent of the market is public housing units in Iqaluit and Government of Nunavut and federal staff housing 42 percent of the staff are in those.
+It becomes very prohibitive, not just cost-prohibitive but housing availability in the city of Iqaluit.
+There is less than 6 percent vacancy rate in Iqaluit's rental market.
+Of the leases in Iqaluit, 23 percent of the market is public housing units in Iqaluit, and GN and federal staff housing, 42 percent of the staff are in those.

-It is important to come up with some, I think, a more friendly number in terms of having housing allowances and adjusting those.
+It is important to come up with, I think, a more friendly number in terms of having housing allowances and adjusting those.
 I really hope we could do something within the next year on that front, definitely something before the end of the cycle of this Assembly.
 Thank you, Mr. Chairman.

 Chairman: Thank you.
-Members, if we have any questions, please put your hand up.
+Members, if you have any questions, please put your hand up.
 I just have one name on my list so far.
-Next person, Member for Aivilik, Mr. Malliki.
+Next person is Member for Aivilik, Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-Good morning to my constituency and my colleagues.
-I have a question to Nunavut Housing Corporation.
-It relates to the subject listed on page 27, strategy outcome mandate it states (interpretation ends) "At least 1,000 units of all types added to stock of affordable housing in continuum of options."

-(interpretation) I would like to get an update on how far you've gone up in regard to this.
+Good morning to my constituents and colleagues.

+I have a question for the housing corporation.
+On page 27 under (interpretation ends) strategic outcomes (interpretation) in the mandate, it states, (interpretation ends) "At least 1,000 units of all types added to the stock of affordable housing and continuum of [housing] options." (interpretation) I would like to get an update on progress in this area.
 Thank you, Mr. Chairman.

-Chairman: Minister of Nunavut Housing Corporation, Mr. Kusugak.
+Chairman: Minister of the Nunavut Housing Corporation, Mr. Kusugak.

 Hon.
-Lorne Kusugak (interpretation): This is within the Nunavut 3000 strategy, that you are querying me about.
+Lorne Kusugak (interpretation): This is within the Nunavut 3000 strategy that you are asking me about.
 The work to date by the Nunavut Housing Corporation, and new units are under construction in the communities listed.
-I had it written somewhere about the actual numbers, but to date the projects are all moving forward smoothly in these communities.
+I had it written somewhere about the actual numbers, but to date, the projects are all moving forward smoothly in these communities.

-It should be next year, the other housing units that are scheduled for construction are being planned for, with any additions required added.
-Furthermore, the housing units scheduled for construction requested by the NHC for private homeowners, or for prospective homeowner applications.
+The other housing units that are scheduled for construction are being planned for next year, with any additions required added.
+Furthermore, the housing units scheduled for construction requested by the NHC for private homeowners or for prospective homeowner applications.
 Many projects are moving forward.